Inspire the Next Generation!

 While Community Mentoring will increase mentees’ confidence in relation to higher education, Community Mentoring ultimately, at the highest-level, aims to improve the levels of diversity in higher education and increase equity of access for all communities in Dublin.

-The application to become a Community Mentor for 2023-2024 is now open.
+The application to become a Community Mentor for 2024-2025 is now open.

 Although we’d like to, we aren’t in a position to pay our Community Mentors.
+The programme however provides employability skills such as public speaking, leadership and references.
+There can also be networking opportunities.

 The feel-good factor, of course!
 Community Mentors often speak about the feel-good factor of ‘giving back’ to their community or supporting an organisation they are passionate about.
 As well as the feel-good factor, Community Mentors will be provided with a certificate they can share on Linkedin, glowing references, the opportunity to meet like-minded people, develop their employability skills and most importantly, be a part of a team actively tackling educational inequality in a hands-on way.

 It shouldn’t take too much of your time!
 We know how hard you’ve worked to get to third-level, and we don’t want to negatively impact that.
-We’re looking at a commitment of around 8 hours across the academic year.
+We’re looking at a commitment of around 6 hours across the academic year.
 Many Community Mentors feel a sense of accomplishment and rejuvenation after each session that drives their studies further.
 The breakdown of the time commitment is as follows:

 • Deliver 3 mentoring sessions ( 3 x 1 hour sessions)